Prof-ThiagoOliveira/calculus/calcII.md

 permalink: /calcII/
 ---

-Aqui estão disponibilizadas as listas de exercícios sobre os diversos assuntos abordados na disciplina de cálculo II.
+Aqui estão disponibilizadas as listas de exercícios sobre os assuntos abordados na disciplina de cálculo II.

 Here the homework assignments are available to download.
 Each homework has some subjects covered in the discipline of calculus II.